 Adventures on Governors Island — Governors Island

 Enjoy this cool zip line and climbing tower to delight all kids, not just those who meet height requirements.
 For the smaller kids, there's an all-ages, 3,600-square foot maze that's also part scavenger hunt, part spelling bee.
-Plus, it's on Governors Island, which is filled with fun all spring and summer.
-Look for mini golf coming to this adventure park in 2018.
+Plus, it's on Governors Island, which is filled with fun all spring and summer, opening May 1, 2019.

 RELATED: 8 Rock Climbing Walls for Kids in New York City